Services & Resources

 The Career Centre offers students and recent graduates (for two years after graduation) access to a variety of individual appointments, workshops, programs, employment services, events, drop-in services and resources.

-If you're an alumnus who graduated more than two years ago, and you are wondering about career services available to you, please visit http://alumni.utoronto.ca/services/career-services.
+If you're an alumnus who graduated more than two years ago, and you are wondering about career services available to you, please visit our Career Development Services for U of T alumni page.

 Career Counselling: If you are unsure about your career direction or how your academic major relates to work after graduation, you may find it helpful to make an individual appointment with one of our professional Career Counsellors.
 Career Counsellors will also provide feedback on Personal Statements required for graduate schools.
 Contact the Career Centre to book an appointment.